testcontainers/testcontainers-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/testcontainers/testcontainers-go)](https://goreportcard.com/report/github.com/testcontainers/testcontainers-go)
 [![GoDoc Reference](https://camo.githubusercontent.com/8609cfcb531fa0f5598a3d4353596fae9336cce3/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f79616e6777656e6d61692f686f772d746f2d6164642d62616467652d696e2d6769746875622d726561646d653f7374617475732e737667)](https://pkg.go.dev/github.com/testcontainers/testcontainers-go)

-Testcontainers-Go is a Go package that makes it simple to set up container-based dependencies for automated integration/smoke tests.
+Testcontainers-Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to programmatically define containers that should be run as part of a test and clean up those resources when the test is done.

-Here's an example of a test that spins up an NGINX container and executes an HTTP request against it:
+Here's an example of a test that spins up an NGINX container validates that it returns 200 for the status code:

 ```go
 package main